quijaman1988/SusanBuckDWAnotes/03_Laravel/21_Models.md

 + And a Author Model to interface with a yet-to-be-created `authors` table.
 + Etc.

-(In all of our example, our data entities are database tables, but it could be other things, like a JSON API.)
+(In all of our examples, our data entities are database tables, but it could be other things, like a JSON API.)

 For each of the core tables in the database, we're going to create a Model class that will interface with that table.